gptix/gptix.github.io/_posts/2020-02-16-begin-classstarter.md

 ---
 layout: post
-title: Classstarter
+title: classStarter
 subtitle: A test project in Common Lisp
 ---

 I really like Common Lisp, but I am only a hobby coder.
 I will create a project to learn and practice techniques and patterns for creating projects in Common Lisp.

-# Classstarter What Is
+# classStarter What Is

-Classstarter will be an auction system for a market of seats at classes at my hackerspace, [Freeside Atlanta](https://www.freesideatlanta.org/).
+classStarter will be an auction system for a market of seats at classes at my hackerspace, [Freeside Atlanta](https://www.freesideatlanta.org/).

-## Classstarter Where
+## classStarter Where

 [Classstarter, Like Kickstarter, but not for Kicks](https://github.com/gptix/classstarter)